 What is a Pell Grant?

 The Pell Grant is a subsidy provided by the federal government to deserving (undergraduate) students i.e. those belonging to low-income families.
-The grant usually pays for tuition, but can also be used to pay for boarding and other expenses, in special cases.
+The grant usually pays for tuition, but can also be used to pay for and other expenses, in special cases.

 Unlike student loans, recipients of a Pell Grant, or any other federal grant, for that matter, aren’t required to pay the amount back.